mbest1813/documentation/v2/clickstream/destinations/firebase.md

 ```

 #### Identify
-When you call `identify` MetaRouter will map to the corresponding Firebase Analytics calls:
+When you call `identify` the library will map to the corresponding Firebase Analytics calls:

-- If there is a `userId` on your `identify call`, Segment triggers `setUserId` via the Firebase SDK
+- If there is a `userId` on your `identify call`, the library triggers `setUserId` via the Firebase SDK
-- If there are traits included, Segment will set user properties for each trait you include on the `identify` call
+- If there are traits included, the library will set user properties for each trait you include on the `identify` call

 You can use these traits to create audiences and views to analyze your users’ behavior.